morganross/docstosaurus/README.md

 ## Directory Structure

 - This line becomes a directory named after this very line
-  - This becomes a file whose name would start with This becomes a file
+  - This becomes a file/folder whose name would start with This becomes a file/folder
-  - File here.
-If a line has no children, it becomes a file.
+  - File here or folder.
+If a line has no children, it becomes a file., unless you check allow empty folders
   - Another folder, under /This line becomes/
     - This line becomes a file.
 The lines on the last layer become empty files.
     - What Really Files and folders are named after the line they represent, in this case, **What Really Files.md**